freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-(A) Set float: none to the container
+Set float: none to the container

 ---

-(B) Adding the property overflow: auto or overflow: hidden to the parent container
+Add margin: auto to the parent container.

 ---

-(C) Use the position: relative on the parent container
+Use the position: relative on the parent container

 #### --answer--

-(B) Adding the property overflow: auto or overflow: hidden to the parent container
+Adding the property overflow: auto or overflow: hidden to the parent container

 ### --question--